abduulrahmankhalid/English-Optical-Character-Recognition/README.md

 # English-Optical-Character-Recognition
 English OCR With Emnist Dataset Using Random Forests and Decision Trees

+The repository is a part of course work for CS 361 Artificial Intelligence - FCAI-HU

 Optical character recognition or optical character reader (OCR) is the automated

 conversion of images of typed, handwritten, or printed text into machine-